no-regerts/walter-vs-code-extension/README.md

 Provides full feature support for WALTER language.

+> [!CAUTION]
-**This extension is in early development.
+> **This extension is in early development.
 Many features are not ready yet, and some bugs are to be expected.
 Moreover, it deliberately introduces a few restrictions on possible language constructs to make WALTER more consistent and less error-prone, so you may see a number of diagnostic messages (i.e., errors) in your code, even if it is fully functional.
 All of this is explained further in this document.**

 # Supported features